Kansas high court signals continued abortion rights support

 Five of the six justices present for the arguments expressed skepticism while questioning Powell, who at one point said, “I’m doing the best I can.”

-“We had a vote in August,” Justice Dan Biles told him.
+“We had a vote in August, and it was pretty overwhelming,” Justice Dan Biles told him.
 “That’s the elephant in the room.”

 The justices did ask Alice Wang, a Center for Reproductive Rights attorney representing the abortion providers, whether preserving life was a compelling state interest.
 She said that question was before the state Supreme Court when it ruled in 2019.